FilecoinFoundationWeb/filecoin-foundation/src/content/blog/filecoin-foundation-and-protocol-labs-embark-on-experimental-project-to-put-new-york-city-open-data-on-the-filecoin-network.md

 updated-on: "2023-04-21T07:32:22.903Z"
 published-on: "2023-04-21T07:33:56.200Z"
 description: >-
-  The Filecoin Foundation, an independent organization that supports the Filecoin ecosystem and promotes the growth of the decentralized web, and Protocol Labs, an open-source research and development lab, are working together to store and maintain New York City Open Data on the decentralized
+  Filecoin Foundation, an independent organization that supports the Filecoin ecosystem and promotes the growth of the decentralized web, and Protocol Labs, an open-source research and development lab, are working together to store and maintain New York City Open Data on the decentralized